What does a Test Engineering Manager do?

 - Bachelor's degree in Computer Science, Engineering, or a related field.

-- Minimum of 5-7 years of experience in software testing, with at least 3 years in a managerial or leadership role.
+- Minimum of 5-7 years of experience in software testing and quality assurance, with at least 2-3 years in a managerial role.

-- Proven experience in managing and leading a team of test engineers.
+- Proven experience in leading and managing test engineering teams.

-- Strong understanding of software testing methodologies, tools, and best practices.
+- Strong understanding of software development life cycles (SDLC) and testing methodologies.

 Is becoming a Test Engineering Manager a good career path?

 A Test Engineering Manager oversees the testing process for software and hardware products.
-This role involves managing a team of testers, ensuring quality assurance, and collaborating with developers and other stakeholders.
+This role involves leading a team of testers, ensuring that products meet quality standards, and collaborating with developers and other stakeholders.
 The job requires strong technical skills, leadership abilities, and a keen eye for detail.
-Managers in this field often work in fast-paced environments, making it crucial to stay updated with the latest testing tools and methodologies.
+Managers in this field often work in fast-paced environments, which can be both exciting and challenging.

 What is the job outlook for a Test Engineering Manager?